 - … plus a bunch more features too.

-- In a way that can be controlled with a phone app and via your voice.
+- This can all be controlled with a phone app, or via your voice.

 If you don’t care about any of this, then you’ll probably always think that Hue bulbs (and smart lights in general) are expensive.
 But if you value these features, it could well be paying some extra cash for.